 Water Regulated and Protected as Public Trust

-The concept of a public trust is an English common law concept imported from Roman law.
+is an English common law concept imported from Roman law.
 From this Roman law origin, the concept of the public trust evolved, under which the federal government owns all of its navigable waterways and the lands lying beneath them as trustee of a public trust for the benefit of the people.
 The states acquired title as trustees to such lands and waterways upon their admission to the union.

 Historically, the trust applied only to navigation and similar uses in navigable waterways.
 However, in National Audubon Society v.
 Superior Court of Alpine County 1983, the California Supreme Court expanded the trust to include public interests in non-navigable waterways.
 Thus, the scope of the public trust in California is very broad.